konstantin009/web_app_role/README.md

 Requirements
 ------------

-This role use image from private Dicker Hub repository
+This role use image from private Docker Hub repository

 Role Variables
 --------------